Radish Vegetable Seeds Packet

 • Hyssop — inhibits radish growth

-• Any heavy-feeding tall plant that blocks sun — radish needs 6+ hours direct light
+• Any heavy-feeding tall plant that blocks sun — radish needs 6+ hours of direct light

 Pests